wal/exceptional-node/README.markdown

  </pre>

 ## Usage
 There a are multiple ways you can use exceptional with your node.js app.

-1. The process.uncaughtException event can be used to catch exceptions that bubble all the way up to the event loop.
+* The process.uncaughtException event can be used to catch exceptions that bubble all the way up to the event loop.

 <pre>
   process.addListener('uncaughtException', function(err) {
     Exceptional.handle(err);
   });
 </pre>

-2. You can sent exception data to exceptional from inside your own try/catch blocks
+* You can sent exception data to exceptional from inside your own try/catch blocks
 <pre>
   try {

     // Your Code

   } catch(error) {
-  // Your own error processing Exceptional.handle(error);
+    // Your own error processing
+    Exceptional.handle(error);
   }
 </pre>

+## Example

+Check out the small example in examples/demo.js

 Copyright © 2008, 2010 Contrast.